March 14th, 2018 | Julia Braime

-EXHIBITOR ENQUIRIES for all events – please email firstname.lastname@example.org ASAP – availability limited, we would love to hear from amazing suppliers who want to be a part of something special!
+To make an exhibitor enquiry, please email firstname.lastname@example.org ASAP – availability is now VERY limited, we would love to hear from amazing suppliers who want to be a part of something special!

 In the meantime, here to tell us more about this amazing space is Victoria Warehouse wedding team’s Freya Glenn.
 And we’ll see you soon, with fairy lights on!

 freya says: Victoria Warehouse, a completely unique, entirely innovative event space based in Manchester.
 The venue, located in Trafford is just a short journey from the city centre and very easily accessible via motorway, rail and tram links.

 Tell Brides Up North about the venue, what is its history and how has it changed over the years?